BonnieLuo/cfp-msa/README.md

-# cfp-msa
+# FCI for Multi-modal Sentiment Analysis
-counterfactual first princple for multi-modal sentiment analysis
+The implementation of the paper "First-priciple Guided Multi-modal Sentiment Analysis"